marcusjoshm/pb_cap_analysis/README.md

-# P-Body Cap Enrichment Analysis
+# Microscopy Intensity Enrichment Analysis

-Python analysis pipeline for analyzing microscopy data to assess Cap enrichment in P-bodies (processing bodies).
+Universal Python analysis pipeline for analyzing microscopy data to assess intensity enrichment in particles using per-particle background subtraction.

 ## Overview

-This pipeline analyzes microscopy images to determine if P-bodies are enriched with Cap signal compared to background.
+This pipeline analyzes microscopy images to determine if particles are enriched with signal compared to background.
 It uses per-particle background subtraction based on perimeter intensity analysis with Gaussian peak detection.
+Originally developed for P-body Cap enrichment analysis, it has been refactored to work with any type of microscopy intensity data.

 ## Features

-- **Data Extraction**: Extracts Cap and G3BP1 intensity values from mask regions and perimeters
+- **Universal Intensity Analysis**: Works with any intensity image - no longer limited to specific markers (Cap, G3BP1, etc.)
 - **Background Subtraction**: Two methods available:
   - `minimum`: Uses minimum perimeter intensity
-  - `gaussian_peaks`: Detects Gaussian peaks in perimeter histograms to identify true background (handles particles near Cap-enriched structures)
+  - `gaussian_peaks`: Detects Gaussian peaks in perimeter histograms to identify true background (handles particles near enriched structures)
-- **Per-Particle Analysis**: Each P-body is analyzed individually with its own perimeter-based background
+- **Per-Particle Analysis**: Each particle is analyzed individually with its own perimeter-based background
 - **ROI Support**: Uses ImageJ ROI zip files for precise particle definitions
 - **Visualization**: Generates intensity maps and perimeter histograms
+- **Flexible File Naming**: Automatically detects any `.tif` file with "intensity" in the filename

 ## Setup